The Sound of Silence: Legacy

 In 1999, BMI named "The Sound of Silence" as the 18th most-performed song of the 20th century.
 In 2004, it was ranked No. 156 on Rolling Stone's list of the 500 Greatest Songs of All Time, one of the duo's three songs on the list.
-The song is now considered "the quintessential folk rock release."
-On March 21, 2013, the song was added to the National Recording Registry in the Library of Congress for long-term preservation along with the rest of the Sounds of Silence album.
+The song is now considered "the quintessential folk rock release".

-On September 27, 2016, the Disturbed version of "The Sound of Silence" was released as downloadable content for the video game Rock Band 4.
-The Disturbed version was used in the episode "Ian Garvey" of The Blacklist in November 2017.
-A live version of "The Sound of Silence" with guest Myles Kennedy is included on Live at Red Rocks and Evolution (Deluxe Edition).
-The AMC show Into the Badlands features Disturbed's version of "The Sound of Silence" in episode 13 of season 3 ("Black Lotus, White Rose") in April 2019.

-The a cappella group Pentatonix recorded a cover of the song, released as a single in 2019.
-The video amassed more than 50 million views in a year.
-By the end of 2021, the YouTube video has had almost 114 million views.
+In 2004, the song was inducted into the Grammy Hall of Fame.

 In popular culture

-Film and television

 When director Mike Nichols and Sam O'Steen were editing the 1967 film The Graduate, they initially timed some scenes to this song, intending to substitute original music for the scenes.
 However, they eventually concluded that an adequate substitute could not be found and decided to purchase the rights for the song for the soundtrack.
 This was an unusual decision, as the song had charted more than a year earlier, and recycling established music for film was not commonly done at the time.

-With the practice of using well-known songs for films becoming more commonplace, "The Sound of Silence" has since been used for other films, including Kingpin (1996), Old School (2003), Bobby (2006), Watchmen (2009), Trolls (2016), and A Twelve Year Night (2018).
-In the German TV movie Ein Drilling kommt selten allein the song was sung by grandparents to calm down crying triplets.

-The song was used during the fourth season of the television series Arrested Development in 2013 as a running gag alluding to characters' (primarily GOB's) inner reflections.
-It was also used as part of the soundtrack of episode 4 of The Vietnam War, the 2017 documentary series by Ken Burns and Lynn Novick.
-The Disturbed cover appeared in the soundtrack of episode 8 of season 5 of the TV series The Blacklist.
-In episode 8, season 2 of the mystery-comedy TV series Only Murders in the Building, titled "Hello, Darkness", the residents of the eponymous building sing the song during a blackout.